hydro-project/hydroflow/book/concepts.md

 produce the same results if you deploy on a single machine or replicate on a distributed cluster of machines?)
 2. **Local Efficiency**: Hydroflow compiles your dataflow programs into efficient, low-latency, single-threaded executables.

-> Type system checks are not yet implemented, but they are coming soon!
+Taken together, Hydroflow provides a high-efficiency substrate on which to build powerful languages for distributed computing.

-More on these topics below.
+> Hydroflow's type system checks are not yet implemented, but they are coming soon!

 ## Hydroflow: A Runtime Library and a DSL in Rust
-Let's skip the fanfare and keep things simple: what *is* Hydroflow?
+Setting fanfare aside, what *is* Hydroflow?

 Hydroflow is a library that can be used in any Rust program.
 It includes two main components: